 The drive for efficiency and improved patient throughput can make many clinicians feel rushed when presented with a patient who needs more complex care coordination, whether that’s because of high acuity at admission or a chronic condition requiring multiple inputs at discharge.

 A large number of inter-team coordination tasks

-For example, the discharge process for a patient with a chronic condition may require on-site education, detailed instructions from multiple clinicians, follow up support, pharmacy support, and referrals to other providers.
+For example, the hospital discharge process for a patient with a chronic condition may require on-site education, detailed instructions from multiple clinicians, follow up support, pharmacy support, and referrals to other providers.